shinmao/CTF-writeups/BCTF2018/README.md

 ## SimpleVN
 Category: Web
 Exploit: Code review and I have put the source code in same directory.
+There are some commentsof mine on it.
 There are two kinds of functionalities in the website:
 1. screenshot: I can use this to see the screenshot of the subpage of the website.
 2. upug: upload the pug template, but can only use alphanumeric and dot character.